-On February 17th the Egyptian Minister for Antiquities Khaled El Enany, the Director General of UNESCO, Irina Bokova and Swiss Ambassador Markus Leitner attended the opening of the Theban Necropolis Preservation Initiative Training Centre at the entrance to the Valley of the Kings just above Carter’s House and the facsimile of Tutankhamun’s Tomb.
-Learn more.
+On February 17th, the Egyptian Minister of Antiquities, Khaled El Enany, the Director General of UNESCO, Irina Bokova and Swiss Ambassador Markus Leitner attended the opening of the Theban Necropolis Preservation Initiative Training Centre at the entrance to the Valley of the Kings just above Carter’s House and the facsimile of Tutankhamun’s Tomb.
+Click here to learn more.

-Our own Ferdinand Saumarez Smith wrote a piece for The Economist about his extraordinary experience visiting Ennedi in Chad and recording rock art.
-Read it here!
+Factum Foundation's Ferdinand Saumarez Smith wrote a piece for The Economist about his extraordinary experience recording rock art in the Ennedi region in Chad.
+Read it here.
 Learn more about our collaboration with the Trust for African Rock Art (TARA) in Nigeria and Chad.

-The New Yorker has published an article on Factum.
+The New Yorker published an article about Factum.
 Daniel Zalewski´s text gives an insight into the world of Factum and explains the processes developed to help contemporary artists realise their ideas and the Foundation's approach to the preservation of cultural heritage.

 Eight fragments from the tomb of Seti I have been recorded with the Lucida 3D Scanner at the Boston Museum of Fine Arts for their re-materialisation and re-integration into the future facsimile of the entire tomb.
 So far, the gathered data is being processed and 3D models are being generated and materialised.
 This phase is part of the Theban Necropolis Preservation Initiative.

 Factum Foundation is proud to announce that the full excavation, 3D recording and safe reburial of the Cochno Stone is now complete.
 The Cochno Stone is Scotland’s largest and best examples of Neolithic / Bronze Age cup and ring markings dating from 3000 to 2000 BC.
-The 3D data has now been post-processed and the team hopes this might shed some light on the reasons the markings were made.
-Read more news here.
+The 3D data has now been post-processed and the high resolution viewers are now avialable.
+Click here to view the results!

-The new book scanner designed to record fragile manuscripts in Daghestan is now complete.
-The scanner will be used to digitise books at the State Archive in Makachkala and record manuscripts around the country in the collections of Islamic scholars, madrassas and Mosques.
+The new book scanner was designed to record fragile manuscripts in Daghestan.
+The scanner will be used to digitise books at the State Archive in Makachkala and record manuscripts in madrassas and mosques collected by Islamic scholars around the country.
 Click here for more news.

 The Foundation is determined to ensure through the use of the most advanced digital technology available to us that future generations inherit our physical heritage through truly accurate recording and open source dissemination of the object’s condition as we received it and where it can be studied in depth and enjoyed by all.
 Where this requires the creation of facsimiles to preserve the original and make the digitally perfect derivative available to a global public then we will be there.